learn-co-curriculum/dsc-market-segmentation-clustering-lab/README.md

 ```

 Now, let's load our data and inspect it.
-You'll find the data stored in `wholesale_customers_data.csv`.
+You'll find the data stored in `'wholesale_customers_data.csv'`.

-In the cell below, load the data into a DataFrame and then display the head to ensure everything loaded correctly.
+In the cell below, load the data into a DataFrame and then display the first five rows to ensure everything loaded correctly.

 ```python
 raw_df = None
 ```

 Now, let's go ahead and store the `'Channel'` column in a separate variable, and then drop both the `'Channel'` and `'Region'` columns.
-Then, display the head of the new DataFrame to ensure everything worked correctly.
+Then, display the first five rows of the new DataFrame to ensure everything worked correctly.

 ```python